-Lemon Laws make it easier for the buyer of a new vehicle to sue for damages or replacement if the dealer or manufacturer cannot make it run properly after a reasonable number of attempts to fix the car.
+Lemon laws make it easier for the buyer of a new car to sue for damages or have the car replaced if the dealer or manufacturer can’t fix it after a reasonable number of attempts.

-The Magnuson-Moss Warranty Act - Magnuson-Moss is a federal law that protects the buyer of any product that costs more than $25 and comes with a written warranty.
-The act prevents manufacturers from drafting unfair warranties.
+This is a federal law that protects the buyer of any product that costs more than $25 and comes with a written warranty.
+The act prevents companies from creating unfair warranties.

-Document Everything - Document everything you have regarding your vehicle and its history.
+Document everything you have regarding your vehicle.
 This includes all repair orders, service records, purchase contracts, warranty book and the owner’s manual that came with your car.

-Take Notes - Conversations you have with your dealership or mechanic about your vehicle and its “lemon” potential can be forgotten or misunderstood.
-Include the date, time and what specifically was discussed.
+Make sure to write down what you and your dealership or mechanic talk about.
+Include the date, time and what was discussed.
 This includes phone calls and in-person contact.

-Keep Good Records - When you have repair orders in your possession, organize each repair attempt by date, the number of times the vehicle has been in the shop, and how many days total your vehicle has been out of service.
+Keep each repair order so that you can keep track of the number of times the vehicle has been in the shop, and how many days total your vehicle has been out of service.